 We want audiences to feel comfortable and confident in returning to see art live and in-person, and to reassure you that all visits to The Ark take place within Government guidelines and with best practice.
 This exhibition has will have a limited capacity, ensuring that everyone has plenty of space.
 During busy periods, this may result in a short wait to be able to enter the exhibition.
 We ask for your patience with this.

 We have implemented a number of safety measures for your visit to The Ark, including regular cleaning throughout the day, face coverings, hand sanitising stations, perspex screens and a new one-way system.
-Face coverings are mandatory for grown-ups and young people aged 12+ at all times while inside The Ark, while children under 12 are encouraged to wear face coverings if they feel comfortable to do so.
+Face coverings are mandatory for grown-ups and young people aged 9+ at all times while inside The Ark, while children under 9 are encouraged to wear face coverings if they feel comfortable doing so.

 You can find out more about The Ark's COVID-19 Safety Measures here.
 If you have any questions or concerns, please do get in touch with us by email at firstname.lastname@example.org or by phone on 01 6707788 from Monday-Friday, 10am-5pm.